Spicy Chicken Salad

-Made with an approved sweetener, this Spicy Chicken Salad with Peanut Butter Dressing is perfect for low-carb and low-glycemic diets, including any phase of the original South Beach Diet.
+Made with an approved sweetener, this Spicy Chicken Salad is perfect for low-carb and low-glycemic diets, including any phase of the original South Beach Diet.

 Find More Recipes Like This One:

 Use the Salad Recipes to find more recipes like this one.
-Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.

 Historical Notes for this Recipe:

 This recipe was first posted in 2007!
 The photos were updated in 2013 and the recipe was updated with more information in 2021.